amd/aocl-data-analytics/doc/data-management.rst

 These routines read data of a single type from a CSV (comma separated values) file into an array.
 In addition, a character array of column headings can optionally be read.

-The routines take a :cpp:type:`da_datastore` struct as their first argument, which must be initialized prior to the routine call using :cpp:func:`da_datastore_init`.
+The routines take a :cpp:type:`da_datastore` structure as their first argument, which must be initialized prior to the routine call using :cpp:func:`da_datastore_init`.
 This is used to store options (see below) but is not used to store the actual CSV data, which is instead returned in an array.
 If you wish to load data driectly from the CSV file to the :cpp:type:`da_datastore` struct, then use :cpp:func:`da_data_load_from_csv`.

 For more details on each of the available functions, see the :ref:`API documentation. <csv_api>`